 - Developing your student’s competency within the setting, and

 - Providing formal and informal feedback and evaluation on performance to the student and appropriate university personnel.

 If you have any questions, please contact email@example.com

 We have a very active blog with tips and stories from our Fieldwork Community.
 Browse previous posts and receive updates when new stories are posted.

 Offer a Fieldwork Placement

-Thank you for all of your placement offers for 2021.
-Approximately 280 placements were coordinated for UBC students by the UBC Academic Fieldwork Coordinator, Donna Drynan.
+Thank you for all of your placement offers for 2023.
+Approximately 350 placements were coordinated for UBC students by the UBC Academic Fieldwork Coordinator in 2022/23.

-The 2022 UBC MOT placement dates are listed below.
-We will be reaching out for placements in the summer of 2021.
+The 2024 UBC MOT placement dates are listed below.

 Six Reasons to Make a Placement Offer